-- 59. (1) An authorised official or member of the Tribunal may, in accordance with the requirements of this section, access land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, an authorised official or member of the Tribunal may-

-- (a) request that any record, document or item that is relevant for the purpose of the investigation be produced to assist in the inspection; - (b) make copies of, or take extracts from, any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may interfere with a person referred to in subsection (1) who is conducting an inspection as contemplated in subsection (1). - (4) An authorised official or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building.
+- 59. (1) An authorised employee or member of the Tribunal may, in accordance with the requirements of this section, enter land or a building to conduct an inspection for the purpose of obtaining information to assess an application in terms of this By-law and to prepare a written assessment contemplated in section 56. - (2) When conducting an inspection, the authorised employee or member of the Tribunal may- - (a) request that any record, document or item that is relevant to the purpose of the investigation be produced to assist in the inspection; - (b) make copies of or take extracts from any document produced by virtue of paragraph (a) that is related to the inspection; - (c) on providing a receipt, remove a record, document or other item that is related to the inspection; - (d) inspect any building or structure and make enquiries regarding that building or structure. - (3) No person may interfere with a person referred to in subsection (1) who is conducting an inspection as contemplated in subsection (1). - (4) The authorised employee or member of the Tribunal must, on request, produce identification showing that he or she is authorised to conduct the inspection. - (5) An inspection under subsection (1) must take place at a reasonable time after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building and with the written consent of the owner, occupier or person in lawful control of the land or building.

-Decisions on Applications
+Decisions on applications

-- An employee authorised by virtue of section 69(1), or the Tribunal by virtue of section 69(2), as the case may be, may in respect of an application contemplated in section 15(2)- - (a) approve, in whole or in part, or refuse that application; - (b) upon the approval of that application, impose conditions in terms of section 66; - (c) conduct any necessary inspection to assess an application in terms of section 59; - (e) in the case of the Tribunal, appoint a technical adviser to advise or assist in the performance of the Tribunal's functions in terms of this By-law.
+- An employee authorised by virtue of section 69(1), or the Tribunal by virtue of section 69(2), as the case may be, may in respect of an application contemplated in section 15(2)- - (a) approve, in whole or in part, or refuse that application; - (b) upon the approval of that application, impose conditions in terms of section 66; - (c) conduct any necessary inspection to assess an application in terms of section 59; - (d) in the case of the Tribunal, appoint a technical adviser to advise or assist in the performance of the Tribunal's functions in terms of this By-law.

-Notification and coming into operation of a decision
+Notification and coming into operation of decision

-- 61. (1) The Municipality must within 21 days of its decision, notify the applicant and any person whose rights are affected by the decision of the decision in writing, provide reasons for the decision, and advise of their right to appeal, if applicable. - (2) A notice contemplated in subsection (1) must inform an applicant when an approval comes into operation. - (3) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the Municipality.

-- (4) An approval comes into operation only after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged if no appeal has been lodged. - (5) Subject to subsection (6), the operation of the approval of an application that is the subject of an appeal is suspended pending the decision of the Appeal Authority on the appeal. - (6) If an appeal is lodged only against conditions imposed in terms of section 66, the Tribunal or the authorised official who imposed the conditions may determine that the approval of the application is not suspended.
+- 61. (1) The Municipality must, within 21 days of its decision, in writing notify the applicant and any person whose rights are affected by the decision of the decision, the reasons for the decision and their right to appeal, if applicable. - (2) A notice contemplated in subsection (1) must inform an applicant when an approval comes into operation. - (3) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the Municipality. - (4) An approval comes into operation only after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged if no appeal has been lodged. - (5) Subject to subsection (6), the operation of the approval of an application that is the subject of an appeal is suspended pending the decision of the Appeal Authority on the appeal. - (6) If an appeal is lodged only against conditions imposed in terms of section 66, the Tribunal or the authorised employee who imposed the conditions may determine that the approval of the application is not suspended.

-Duties of an Agent
+Duties of agent